“Maria, by Callas”

 Onassis had behaved shockingly when suddenly he married Jackie Kennedy in 1968; it’s not much comfort to hear that he came to regret it.
 “Maria by Callas” omits the way Callas had an affair with her old colleague Giuseppe de Stefano, with whom she performed her 1973-1974 concert tour; their accompanist Robert Sutherland’s memoir of that tour distressingly narrates how di Stefano kept bullying Callas to adopt his (bad) way of singing rather than her own.

 Robert Sutherland also makes an acute point about Callas’s character: she was an instinctive mimic, unconsciously adjusting her English accent to suit whoever she was speaking to.
-(He singles out the excellent long filmed interviews https://m.youtube.com/watch?v=-8y8HjPcMBg she conducted with her old friend Lord Harewood, first cousin of the present queen and grandson of George V: her accent becomes more and more English upper class.)
+(He singles out the excellent long filmed interviews https://m.youtube.com/watch?v=-8y8HjPcMBg she conducted with her old friend Lord Harewood, first cousin of Queen Elizabeth II and grandson of George V: her accent becomes more and more English upper class as their conversation proceeds.)
 This touches on a deeper Callas mystery: she was both Greek and American, spending large parts of life in Italy and France, and perhaps was a stranger wherever she lived - a Greek to Americans and Italians, an American to Greeks, never quite a Frenchwoman.
 And she may have never had a secure sense of identity: which in turn may have helped her to be an instinctive actor.
 She was also myopic (how severely myopic is hard to understand): some argue that her relative inability to see explains why she learnt in childhood to focus on the world of music.

 “Maria by Callas” doesn’t show all those aspects of her; and its emphasis on the love/career dichotomy of her life bypasses central features of her art.
 But it has rare footage of her Madama Butterfly (a role she only tackled in Chicago one season - more than this clip on YouTube https://m.youtube.com/watch?v=v-IME2SEft4 ) and of her singing “Voi lo sapete, o mamma” (from “Cavalleria Rusticana”) to an informal Greek audience and presiding over a circus event with great good spirits.